meowtochondria/scripts/pam-check-lid.md

 Ensure that file mentioned above:

 * Has `Priority` number greater than that mentioned in `/usr/share/pam-configs/fprintd`.
+You can use the following command to get the priority number.

     ```
     echo $(( $(grep --only-matching --perl-regexp --max-count=1 '\d+' /usr/share/pam-configs/fprintd ) + 1))